 Contact Our Pittsburgh DUI Lawyer

-The Law Office of George Heym focuses exclusively on DUI defense in Allegheny County, Pennsylvania, and the surrounding areas.
-George Heym is a former Allegheny County DUI prosecutor with intimate knowledge of both sides of a DUI case, significant litigation experience, and forged relationships with local courts.
-When your future can be deeply affected by a DUI case, you shouldn’t settle.
+The Law Office of George Heym focuses exclusively on DUI defense.
+George Heym is a former Allegheny County DUI prosecutor with an understanding of both sides of a DUI case, notable litigation experience, and relationships with local courts.
 Contact our firm to fight for your rights.